harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_popgenome_analysis.md

 ```

 ```
-In order to calculate different statistics in Popgenome, the input has to be arrangedin a particular way.
+In order to calculate different statistics in Popgenome, the input has to be arranged in a particular way.
 The input directory should contain two folders.
 Folder No. 1: named "gff", contains GFF files for all the contigs output from the split_gff_contig.sh script Folder No. 2: named "contigs", contains subfolders, each subfolder named with exact contig name and containing one individual contig FASTA file, also named with exact contig name, as output from vcf_to_fasta.py